Klisee/GeyserFontFixer/README.md

 # Current limitations

-Unfortunately it is not possible to fix everything, and there are some mistakes you should be aware of before using this fix
+Unfortunately it is not possible to fix everything, and there are some mistakes you should be aware of before using this fix, here is a list of all the current limitations that you should consider

-# Broken Scoreboard
+## - Broken Scoreboard

 If you have a very long text in the Scoreboard it will be partially broken, and the text will appear incomplete, this is a Bedrock bug and there is no current fix
 <p align="center">